ruby-processing/JRubyArt-examples/README.md

 Includes autorun Rakefiles:-

 1. in a console cd `k9_samples` directory
-2. and `rake` to run all the autorun examples (not all the examples)
+2. and `rake` to run all the core examples (excludes gem examples etc)
-3. or eg `rake hype` to just run the hype library examples (depends on an installed hype library).
+3. `rake hype` to just run the hype library examples (depends on an installed hype library).
+4. `rake wordcram` to just run the wordcram gem examples (depends on an installed ruby_wordcram gem).
+5. `rake pbox2d` to just run the pbox2d gem examples (depends on an installed gem).

 ### Partial Catalogue (for the lazy)